Parsippany–Troy Hills, New Jersey: Geology

 Parsippany–Troy Hills lies in the Newark Piedmont Basin.
 Around 500 million years ago, a chain of volcanic islands crashed into proto North America, riding over the North American Plate and creating the New Jersey Highlands, which start in the western portion of the township.
 This strike also created land formations in the rest of eastern New Jersey.
 Around 450 million years ago, a small continent, long and thin, collided with North America, creating folding and faulting in western New Jersey and southern Appalachia.

 The swamps and meadows of Parsippany were created when the North American Plate separated from the African Plate.
 An aborted rift system or half-graben was created.
 The land area lowered between the Ramapo Fault in western Parsippany and a fault west of Paterson.
 The Ramapo Fault goes through the western part of the township.

 The Wisconsin Glacier came into the area around 21,000 BCE and left around 13,000 BCE due to a warming in climate.
 As the glacier slowly melted, this created rivers, streams and lakes, leaving most of the township under Lake Passaic, which was the biggest lake in New Jersey at that time, stretching from the edge of the Ramapo Fault in western Parsippany eastward to almost Paterson.

-The area was first tundra when the Wisconsin Glacier melted and then as the area warmed formed taiga/boreal forests, along with vast meadows.
+The area was first a tundra when the Wisconsin Glacier melted and then as the area warmed formed taiga/boreal forests, along with vast meadows.
 Slowly, Lake Passaic drained and formed swamps in the township; Troy Meadows and Lee Meadows (on the old Alderney Farm tract) are perfect examples.
 Swamps and meadows next to oak forests created a diverse flora and fauna spectrum.

 Demographics

+Based on data from the 2022 American Community Survey, the racial makeup of Parsippany-Troy Hills was 26,742 (47.8%) White, 1,537 (2.7%) African American, 80 (0.1%) Native American, 20,847 (37.2%) Asian, 0 (0%) Pacific Islander, 113 (0.2%) from other races, and 1,223 (2.2%) from two or more races.
+Hispanic or Latino of any race were 4,723 persons (8.4%).
+Among the Asian population, largest ancestry groups were Indian, 14,373 (25.6%), followed by Chinese, 3,538 (6.3%), and Filipinos, 912 (1.6%).
+Among Hispanics and Latinos, the largest ancestry groups were Colombian, 900 (1.6%), followed by Puerto Rican, 586 (1%), and Mexican, 523 (0.9%).